 Child and Adolescent Psychopathology provides a general introduction to psychological disorders seen in children and adolescents, specifically, neurodevelopmental disorders (e.g. Autism spectrum disorders, learning disabilities, ADHD), behavioral disorders (e.g., conduct disorders) and emotional disorders (e.g., mood and anxiety disorders).
 This course covers issues related to the diagnosis, assessment, and treatment of specific disorders.
 Each disorder is also examined in the context of family, peer group, school, and community.
 Please refer to the attached syllabus for a listing of topics.

 PSYCH-225 Developmental Psychology: Infancy & Childhood

 Psychological development of the individual, from conception up to early adolescence.
 Theory, methodology, and research are presented in the areas of perception, learning, cognition, language, social, and moral development.
 Prerequisite: Psychology 101.

 PSYCH-226 Developmental Psychology: Adolescence

-A developmental approach to the study of the adolescent.
-Attention is given to the physical, emotional, social, and cognitive development of the adolescent as well as theoretical and methodological issues.
-This course includes research addressing the role of family, peers, schools, and culture in adolescent development.
-Prerequisite: Psychology 101.
+A developmental approach to the study of adolescence and emerging adulthood.
+Theory, methodology, and research are presented in the areas of physical, cognitive, social, emotional, and moral development.
+This course will discuss research addressing the role of family, peers, schools, and culture in adolescence and emerging adulthood.
+Prerequisite: Psychology 101

 PSYCH-229 Human Growth and Development through the Lifespan